clemensv/messaging/README.md

 ## "Why would I care?"

-In addition to pointing to resources, allow me to also set some context with a few definitions (some of which may be surprising) of some key concepts of messaging and eventing.
+In addition to pointing to resources, allow me to also set some context with a few definitions (some of which may be surprising) of key concepts of messaging and eventing.
 I will keep these brief since the concepts are covered more broadly in many of the resources I point to.

 Generally, if you are building software that requires more than one computer to do its job, you should know about asynchronous messaging concepts.

 "Asynchronous" means here: Your application sends a message or event and then carries on doing something else.
 It does not sit around waiting for an outcome.

 For many developers, that is the first giant mental hurdle, since we've all been raised on "imperative" programming models.
-You make a call and cause some work to happen and only once that work has been reported as done (or failed) your own code continues with its work.
+You make a function call and cause some work to happen and only once that work has been reported as done (or failed) your own code continues with its work.

 Yet, we all use asynchronous messaging every day in the physical world.
-If we want to send a gift to someone in a different city, we will go to the post office and entrust the postal service with the package and that takes care of getting it there and also tracking whether the package has been delivered successfully.
+If we want to send a gift to someone in a different city, we will go to the post office and entrust the postal service with the package.
+The postal service takes care of getting it to the destination and also tracks and reports whether the package has been delivered successfully.
 Once the package has been delivered, your friend might then call you and excitedly thank you for the gift you sent.
-If you ask for it you will get feedback, but maybe on a different channel and after however long the handling and delivery took and usually with a clearly reference to the package you sent.
+If you ask for it you will get feedback, but maybe on a different channel and after however long the handling and delivery took and usually with a clear reference to the package you sent.

 That is what asynchronous messaging infrastructure does, but for your apps.